 Educational and Cultural Exchanges.
 This line item includes programs such as the Fulbright, Muskie, and Humphrey academic exchanges, as well as the international visitor exchanges and some Freedom Support Act programs.
 The Secretary of State has testified that he believes exchange programs are a crucial element in promoting American ideals and democracy abroad.
-The Administration's FY2004 request of \$345.3 million includes transferring \$100 million for Freedom Support Act and Support for Eastern European Democracy (SEED) programs from the U.S. Agency for International Development budget (within the Foreign Operations appropriation) to the State Department budget.
+The Administration's FY2004 request of \$345.3 million includes transferring \$100 million for Freedom Support Act and Support for Eastern European Democracy (SEED) programs from the U.S. Agency for International Development (USAID) budget (within the Foreign Operations appropriation) to the State Department budget.
 With that in mind, the \$245.3 million remaining in the FY2004 funding request for exchanges represents a straight line request from the previous-year's requested level.
 The FY2003 enacted level totals \$243.7 million due to the across-the-board rescission.
-The House Committee recommendation is identical to the President's FY2004 request.
+The House Committee recommendation, which was passed by the House, is identical to the President's FY2004 request.
+The Senate Appropriations Committee recommendation of \$255.3 million for this account does not include transferring \$10 million from USAID.

 Capital Investment Fund (CIF).
 CIF was established by the Foreign Relations Authorization Act of FY1994/95 (P.L.
 103-236) to provide for purchasing information technology and capital equipment which would ensure the efficient management, coordination, operation, and utilization of State's resources.
 As recently as FY1997 the CIF budget was \$24.6 million.
 The FY2004 request is for \$157 million, a 13.7% decline from the FY2003 level of \$182.1 million.
 The Administration states that the requested level will be sufficient when combined with estimated Expedited Passport Fees of \$114 million to be used for information and communications technology in FY2004.
 The House Appropriations Committee recommends \$142 million-slightly less than the President's request.
+The House passed the bill with this funding level.
+The Senate committee recommends \$207 million for CIF.
+Both House and Senate reports note that \$114 million will be available to CIF from expedited passport fee collections.

 International Organizations and Conferences.
 The International Organizations and Conferences account consists of two line items: U.S. Contributions to International Organizations (CIO) and U.S. Contributions for International Peacekeeping Activities (CIPA).
 The FY2004 request seeks \$1.6 billion for the overall account, up 2% over the FY2003 level of \$1.5 billion.
-The

-House Appropriations Committee recommendation is identical to the President's request.
+The House Appropriations Committee recommendation is identical to the President's request.
+The House passed the committee-recommended level.
+The Senate committee recommends \$1.4 billion overall.

 Contributions to International Organizations (CIO).
 The CIO supports U.S. membership in numerous international and multilateral organizations that transcends bilateral relationships and covers issues such as human rights, environment, trade, and security.
 The FY2004 request level for this line item is \$1.0 billion, 17.4% above the \$860.4 level of FY2003.
 According to the Administration, \$71 million of the increase is related to the U.S. rejoining UNESCO after withdrawing from it in 1984, and \$61.4 million represents an increase in regular contributions to the U.N.
+The House bill would provide \$1.0 billion for CIO, including \$71 million for rejoining UNESCO.
+The Senate Appropriations Committee recommends \$928.9 million for CIO with no funding for either the U.N.
+Human Rights Commission or for membership in UNESCO.